cutydina/ColoringBook/README.md

 # Quick Coloring Book
-Just a quick coloring game in HTML, just trying to do something with Bootstrap and SVG.
+Just a quick coloring game with Bootstrap and some JavaScript, using an SVG image.

 ![screenshot](preview.jpg)